Meet our staff...

-The 15th Avenue Boat Ramp is restricted to use by Indian Rocks Beach residents/property owners only, who have the properly authorized boat permit decal displayed on the bow of the watercraft.
+The 15th Avenue Boat Ramp is restricted to use by Indian Rocks Beach residents/property owners only, who have the properly authorized city resident decal permit affixed to the vehicle launching the watercraft.

 No resident/property owner is allowed to park or use the boat ramp for longer than 30 minutes at one time and are limited to the hours of 8:00 A.M. - 9:00 P.M.

 Who is allowed to use the Skate Park?

 The City of Indian Rocks Beach Skate Park may be utilized by residents/property owners and visitors alike, however anyone under the age of 17 years and non-residents are required to obtain a permit through City Hall, Monday through Friday - 7:30 A.M. - 4:00 P.M.

 All skaters are required to wear a helmet.

 What if/any restriction are there for using the Leash Free Park?

 The City of Indian Rocks Beach Leash Free Park may be utilized by residents/property owners and visitors alike.
 Use of this facility is at the residents/property owners and visitors own risk and requires a permit which can be obtained through city Hall, Monday - Friday from 7:30 A.M. - 4:00 P.M.

 How do I obtain access to the tennis courts?

 The City of Indian Rocks Beach has two tennis court locations for residents/property owners and visitors alike.
 The Kolb Park tennis courts (which are lighted) may be used by residents/property owners and visitors and the Brown Park tennis courts are restricted to use by residents/property owners only.
 Access keys are available at City Hall (free of charge) Monday through Friday, 7:30 A.M. - 4:00 P.M.